Last updated November 1, 2021.

 Eating probiotic foods — foods that contain beneficial microbes — is the most sustainable way to increase your good gut bacteria.

-Add these to your diet to boost your friendly flora naturally:
+Add these fermented foods to your diet to boost your friendly flora naturally.

-Prebiotics are foods that contain insoluble fibers that “good” intestinal bacteria feed on.
+Prebiotics are foods that contain insoluble fibers that the “good” intestinal bacteria feed on.

-Ingesting probiotics without them is like trying to grow flowers on concrete.
+Ingesting probiotics without them is like trying to grow flowers by spreading seeds on concrete.

 Unwisely, most of us grab unhealthy foods like pizza, chips, and ice cream as our comfort foods.